wso2/docs-is/en/docs/setup/migrating-to-590.md

 Before you follow this section, see
-[Before you begin](../../setup/migrating-before-you-begin) and [Preparing for migration](../../setup/migrating-preparing-for-migration) sections to read on prerequisites.
+[Before you begin](../../setup/migrating-before-you-begin) and [Preparing for migration](../../setup/migrating-preparing-for-migration) sections to read the prerequisites.

 !!! note
     In this section, `<OLD_IS_HOME> ` is the directory that current Identity